Samuel-ZDM/Control_Temperature_ATMI/README.md

 # Control_Temperature_ATMI
 In this project proportional control was developed in a heating and cooling system.

+# Goal

+Design a temperature control system capable of warming and cooling the environment based on the current temperature and the set temperature.
+The controller shall be of Proportional type and the outputs for the PWM type drive.
+A system life led (Heart Beat) should oscillate at 0.5Hz whenever the system is powered and the drive is enabled.
+If driver is disabled, the LED should remain lit.

+# System Block Diagram
 The block diagram of the system is shown in figure 1.

 <img src = "diagramablocos.png" width = "600" heigth="500">